timherzig/decomposition_learning/reports/3-Advanced_Decomposition_Learning.md

 ## Source Image Reconstruction
 ### Loss function
+The first head is designed to reconstruct ground truth for a given sequence of images.
+For this task we propose a very simple loss, which is MSE between the ground truth and our reconstructed ground truth.
 ## Light and Shadow Mask Reconstruction
 ### Generating Pseudo Labels
+To compute psedue-label for light, we subtract the distorted image from gt and clip all values below 0.
+The resulting image is then blurred with a Gaussian filter to remove the remaining artifacts.
+For the shadow mask, we perform the same operation, however, we first invert the image.
 ### Loss function
+We train shadow and light extraction together as one stage.
+For the loss function, we first multiply gt with the shadow pseudo label and add the light pseudo label.
+We then compare (on MSE) it with gt_reconstruction * predicted_shadow + predicted_light.
 ## Occlusion Mask Reconstruction
 ### Generating Pseudo Labels
+To generate pseudo labels for the occlusion, we calculate ssim loss between our shadow_light pseudo labels and distorted image.
+The goal is that regions of the distorted images with occlusion will produce higher loss than regions without occlusion.
+Finally, we apply adaptive thresholding to calculate the best threshold value for occlusion/non-occlusion regions.
 ![Fig 3.1](figures/3-Advanced_Decomposition_Learning/Occ_input_and_target.png)
 **Fig 3.1:** *Input images (top) and generated occlusion pseudo targets (bottom).*
 ### Loss function